panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 const mergeResult = [].concat(array1, array2);
 ```

-The `array.concat()` method doesn't mutate the array upon which it is called but returns a new array having the merge result.
+`array.concat()` method doesn't mutate the array upon which it is called but returns a new array having the merge result.

 Let's use `array.concat()` to merge the `heroes` and `villains`: